 Shantz won the last of his Gold Glove awards in 1964.
 He got 111 votes from the players.
 Gibson again was second, with 30.
 Shantz had an overall fielding percentage with the Cardinals, Cubs and Phillies that year of .971 (one error in 35 chances).

 The next year, Gibson won the first of his nine consecutive Gold Glove awards (1964-73) with the Cardinals.
-Since then, the only two Cardinals pitchers to earn a Gold Glove are Joaquin Andujar (1984) and Adam Wainwright (2009).
+Since then, the only two Cardinals pitchers to earn a Gold Glove are Joaquin Andujar (1984) and Adam Wainwright (2009 and 2013).